Creatbot PEEK-300: Ultra High-Temperature Professional PEEK ULTEM 3D Printer (Second Generation Latest Version)

 • Z Down – lower build platform

-CreatBot PEEK-300 interface displaying temperature controls and settings icons for preheat, filament, USB, move, and settings.
+CreatBot PEEK-300 display interface showing temperature settings, filament options, and control icons for preheat, USB, move, and settings.

 Temperature Setting Controls (4)